Mysterious Walker: Early years

-Athlete at University of Chicago
+Athlete at the University of Chicago

-He attended the University of Chicago where he played football, baseball and basketball.
+Walker attended the University of Chicago where he played football, baseball and basketball.
 He played at the halfback position for Amos Alonzo Stagg's Chicago Maroons football teams from 1904 to 1906.
 As a freshman in October 1904, Walker suffered a concussion during a practice session when he collided with another player.
 The injury initially appeared not to be serious, but later that night Walker became "temporarily deranged" and, during his "delerium" he believed he was playing a football game against Northwestern that was scheduled for the following week.
 He was a member of the 1905 Chicago Maroons football team that defeated Michigan by a score of 2–0 ending a 56-game unbeaten streak for Fielding H. Yost's "Point-a-Minute" teams.
 Walker played a strong first half in the 1905 win over Michigan, but was forced to leave the game at the start of the second half due to a knee injury.
 In November 1906, the Chicago Daily Tribune wrote: "Fred Walker is playing his third year on the maroon team and is considered to be one of the best all round players in the country.
 Last year in the backfield, he is being used at end this season."

 Walker was also one of the most dependable pitchers for the Maroons' baseball teams for three years, also coached by Amos Alonzo Stagg, and won one varsity letter in basketball.
 In one season, he pitched in every baseball game except two for the University of Chicago.